playablefashion/spl/Buzzkill/README.md

 ### Session Two

-- Have students open [Buzzkill](https://github.com/nasser/buzzkill) in Unity and play the game with their gloves
+- Have students open [Buzzkill](https://github.com/playablefashion/buzzkill) in Unity and play the game with their gloves
+- Have students open [the digital worksheet](https://github.com/playablefashion/spl/blob/master/Buzzkill/unity-worksheet.md) and follow along
 - Have everyone use the 2 by 3 layout.
 - Walk through of the Unity interface.
 - Explain the Scene Tab as the place they can visually edit their scenes